ndawe/pyAMI/README.rst

 Install
 -------

-Get the latest tarball here: `http://cern.ch/noel.dawe/downloads/atlasmeta <http://cern.ch/noel.dawe/downloads/atlasmeta>`_
+Get the latest tarball here: `http://cern.ch/noel.dawe/downloads/pyAMI <http://cern.ch/noel.dawe/downloads/pyAMI>`_

 Untar and install (replace X appropriately)::

-   tar -zxvf atlasmeta-X.tar.gz
+   tar -zxvf pyAMI-X.tar.gz
-   cd atlasmeta-X
+   cd pyAMI-X

-By default, atlasmeta uses distutils to install but you may optionally use distribute by setting the environment variable::
+By default, pyAMI uses distutils to install but you may optionally use distribute by setting the environment variable::

-   export ATLASMETA_USE_DISTRIBUTE=1
+   export PYAMI_USE_DISTRIBUTE=1

 One advantage of using distribute is that all dependencies are automatically downloaded and installed for you.
-To install atlasmeta into your home directory with newer Python (>2.4) versions::
+To install pyAMI into your home directory with newer Python (>2.4) versions::

    python setup.py install --user